bilbisli/ai_readme_generator/README.md

 *   [Acknowledgments](#acknowledgments)

 ## Overview
-`auto-readme-with-gemini` is a command-line tool that automates the creation of comprehensive `README.md` files for software projects.
+`ai_readme_generator` is a command-line tool that automates the creation of comprehensive `README.md` files for software projects.
 It achieves this by first scanning the project's directory structure and contents to gather context, and then leveraging the power of Google's Gemini large language model to intelligently generate a well-structured and informative README.
 The goal is to significantly reduce the manual effort involved in documentation, ensuring consistency and accuracy.

 **Key Features:**
 *   **Automated Project Analysis:** Scans your project files and directories to understand its layout and contents.